 The Property Council of Australia’s chief of housing, Glenn Byres, had said previously that allowing managed investment trusts to develop or acquire affordable housing sends a positive signal to the industry but that it was still early days for build-to-rent.

-The Federal Government is encouraging investment in new and existing affordable rental housing by increasing the capital gains tax discount from 50 per cent to 60 per cent for affordable housing from 1 January 2018.
+The Federal Government is encouraging investment in new and existing affordable rental housing like the build-to-rent by increasing the capital gains tax discount from 50 per cent to 60 per cent for affordable housing from 1 January 2018.

 And from 1 July 2017, managed investment trusts (MITs) are allowed to develop or acquire affordable housing to hold for rent.

 The PCA said that these reforms offer foreign and domestic investors, including superannuation funds, new long-term, stable investment opportunities in the property sector and may direct more investment into affordable housing.

 “These are good first steps – and we see this as a sign the government understands it will need to progressively re-gear the policy settings to encourage more investment in new rental market product,” Byres said.

 “But the Federal Government will need to go a lot further to get the scale of institutional investment required for build-to-rent product.”

 Apart from Mirvac other major property players like Lendlease are also looking with interest at the sector.